Virtual Introduction of our Clinicians

-McKenzie is currently an intern at Counseling Services and is supervised by Roberta Holman.
-She is in the process of completing her Master's degree in Clinical Mental Health Counseling at the University of Wisconsin - Stout and will graduate in December 2016.
+McKenzie is an intern at Counseling Services and is supervised by Roberta Holman.
+She is in the process of completing her Master's Degree in Clinical Mental Health Counseling at the University of Wisconsin - Stout and will graduate in December 2016.
 McKenzie's areas of interest include anxiety, depression, issues related to domestic violence, grief and loss, and adjustment issues.
 Her primary theoretical orientations include Cognitive Behavioral Therapy and Person Centered Therapy.

 Pete earned his Master's Degree in Mental Health Counseling from the University of Wisconsin - Stout.
 He is the Employee Assistance Program (EAP) Coordinator at UW-Eau Claire.
 As the Coordinator of the EAP Program, Pete assists in administrative tasks relating to the program.
 His interests include anger managment, depression, and relationships.

 Rosemary O'Brien, Ph.D.